Aperture Made Simple

 In this image, I used a large aperture (f/2.0) to achieve the blurred background

-A small aperture (large f-stop) makes the foreground, middle, and background sharp.
-This is ideal for landscape, architecture, and creating sun-glare.
+A small aperture (large f-stop) makes the entire image sharp and is ideal for landscape, architecture, and creating sun-glare.

 In this photo, I used a large aperture (f/11) so the whole scene is sharp